justjohnd/workflow/README.md

 1. Add this anywhere to any page where you'd like the Featured Products widget to appear: <code><?php get_sidebar() ?></code>
 2. Under Appearance -> Customize -> Widgets, click Add a Widget, then select Featured Products

-## Server Side

-### Setting up a new Droplet (Digital Ocean)

-1. Log in and from dashboard go to Marketplace.
-Select Wordpress Create Droplet.
-Connect your domain and check the DNS records point to the new IP address.
-You should have A records for both my-site.com and www.my-site.com.
-2. With puttyGen, generate a private key for SSH access.
-3. Select your image, location, plan, and SSH key.
-Use your private key to set up SSH.
-4. Enter droplet IP address into other browser window, and confirm the IP address is live.
-5. Open a puTTY session, and enter your IP address.
-Make sure that there is a path to the private key, under SSH -> Auth.
-Make sure under Data that user is set to root.
-It make take 12 up to 12 hours to be visible.
-Clear cache and reload the site
-6. Log back in to SSH to set up SSL for your domains with the following:
-   <code>certbot --apache -d my-site.com -d www.my-site.com</code>

-To add an SSH key first open puTTY Key Generator, set passphrase, and generate key.
-Note you will use this passphrase any time you also use the key.

-### Set up SSL Certificate (Digital Ocean)

-1. From dashboard, Account -> Security
-2. Under Certificates for Load Balancers and Spaces, click Add Certificate.
-3. Add your domain, select subdomains, and enter a name.
-Your certificate will generate.

-### Log in to SSH

-1. Open PuTTY, and open Host Name.
-2. Enter password (note: password authentication is enabled for SSH).

-## Using SASS

-SASS is installed, so you need to make any css changes to the sass/style.scss file.
-To watch for changes on the CLI, use
-<code>$ sass --watch sass/style.scss:style.css</code>

 ## Git Cheatsheet
 - **Remove untracked files**: